MultiCraft/repixture/DEVELOPERS.md

 game in its own right.
 That having said, Repixture also doesn't actively oppose modding.

+## Core development

+### Testing

+There are some hidden testing/debug settings.
+Add them into `minetest.conf` to activate:

+* `rp_testing_enable=true`: Enables Testing Mode.
+Performs some simple benchmarks on startup (See the log file / console) and also enables testing the validity of crafting recipes, gold trades, and more (printing errors if any errors were found).
+  This also enables a few helper chat commands (see `/help`).
+* `hunger_debug=true`: Enables Hunger Debug.
+This displays the internal hunger values on the screen.

 ## Some modding rules

 * Crafting recipes (except cooking and fuel recipes) **MUST**